shivannis/xandr-docs-public/xandr-docs/articles/monetize/configure-a-placement-for-in-stream-video.md

     > [!TIP]
     >
-> If the placement can support VPAID, make sure you select **application/javascript** as a mime type.
+    > If the placement can support VPAID, make sure you select **application/
+    > javascript** as a mime type.
 Otherwise, viewability won't be measured.

-    If your player can handle mixed media, leave the **Handles Mixed Media** checkbox selected.
-A player that handles mixed media may only accept one kind of creative.
+    > If your player can handle mixed media, leave the **Handles Mixed Media**
+    > checkbox selected.
+A player that handles mixed media may only accept one
+    > kind of creative.

     For example, a media player that handles mixed media may only accept mp4, but if a creative contains both mp4 and JavaScript renditions, the player can properly select the mp4 rendition.